mfornace/nupack-docs-dev/sources/start.md

 1. Verify your Python installation (make sure you have Python 3.6 or newer):

     ```bash
-    python --version
+    python3 --version
     ```

     If this command does not run, troubleshoot your Python installation.
 You may not have your `$PATH` environment variable set correctly.

-    If you are not using Anaconda and you see a Python 2 version displayed, you can replace instances of `python` and `pip` with `python3` and `pip3` in these directions (respectively).

-2. Update your installation of `pip`, which is necessary on some systems:
+2. Update your installation of `pip` and install the optional dependencies.
+Run the following commands

     ```bash
-    pip install -U pip
+    python3 -m pip install -U pip
+    python3 -m pip install -U matplotlib jupyterlab
     ```

+    If you are using an Anaconda installation, it is preferred that you replace the above commands with:

+    ```bash
+    conda install --update-all pip matplotlib jupyterlab
+    ```

+    If this command does not run, troubleshoot your Anaconda installation.
+You may not have your `$PATH` environment variable set correctly.

 3. After [agreeing to the NUPACK license](http://www.nupack.org/downloads/register), download the NUPACK package (e.g., `nupack-4.0.0`) into your Downloads folder and make sure it is unzipped.

 4. Install the NUPACK 4 Python module by running the following command in your terminal (type `y` when prompted):

     ```bash
-    pip install -U nupack -f ~/Downloads/nupack-VERSION/package
+    python3 -m pip install -U nupack -f ~/Downloads/nupack-VERSION/package
     ```

     Make sure to replace `nupack-VERSION` with the correct folder name (e.g., `nupack-4.0.0`).